 time-value is a Ruby gem to perform time value of money calculations.
 It has methods for present value (PV), future value (FV), interest (I), number of periods (n), and payment (pmt).

 roth_ira is a Ruby gem to calculate Roth IRA contribution limits, which vary based on income, age, and tax filing status.

 This site!
-Created from scratch in a text editor.
-Hosted on AWS in an S3 bucket.
-Uses Gulp to pre-compile the Sass to CSS and Rake to deploy using the aws cli tool.
+As an exercise in minimalism, I created the site from scratch in a text editor.
+As new features were added, the site grew in complexity, and now uses Gulp to pre-compile the Sass to CSS and Rake to deploy using the aws cli tool.
+It is hosted on AWS in an S3 bucket.

 git-undo is a command line utility, packaged as a ruby gem, to simplify reversing a git command.
-I presented a talk about this gem at the NYC.rb meetup.
+I presented a talk about this gem at the NYC.rb Ruby Meetup.

 This Weekend or Next